k0w4lzk1/blog/posts/Uiuctf25.md

 Okay so how does this help us well ideally if you are too upload a file it will just simply go and sit in `/images`.

-For context this is a txt file I uploaded and it happens to go and sit in /app/images/<name of the file>
+For context this is a txt file I uploaded called `Assignment.txt` and it happens to go and sit in /app/images/<name of the file>
 ![alt text](/images/uiuctf25/image-1.png)

 Well what if we try putting a `indec.ts` file inside since `tsc -w` ideally will watch all typescript files and convert them into js files and put them in the outdir `/dist` right?